ember-learn/guides-source/README.md

 ### Internal and external links

-You can find broken internal (relative) and external links by running 3 commands:
+Testing of internal and external links can be performed using 3 commands:

 ```bash
 # Check all internal links across all versions of the Guides